Even in rough terrain, you can grow your career in human resources.

-The Affordable Care Act created four benefit-level tiers of coverage for the health plans available in the state exchanges.
+The ACA created four benefit-level tiers of coverage for the health plans available in the state exchanges.
 The tiers, defined by the assigned actuarial value based on expected reimbursement levels, are commonly referred to as the “metals” because of the descriptions provided in the law; each of the percentages below is to be read as plus or minus 2 percent:

 Insurance carriers and third-party administrators (TPAs) are likely to help employers determine the actuarial value of a health plan.
 In addition, the U.S. Department of Health and Human Services (HHS) has created an actuarial value (AV) calculator to assist in determining a plan’s metal level.
-Bear in mind that an employer’s contributions to employees’ health reimbursement arrangements (HRA) or health savings accounts (HSA) can have an impact on the value of the underlying health plan.
+Employers must keep in mind that their contributions to employees’ health reimbursement arrangements (HRAs) or health savings accounts (HSAs) can have an impact on the value of the underlying health plan.

 Figure: Common “Metal” Plan Design Examples

 Employee Out-of-Pocket Max